trtd56/Riiid/docs/my_solution.md

 I use the best XGBoost model and two SAKT models.
 SAKT models are made by forking this notebook.
 I little updated three in this notebook that:
-1. select random span data (original core use last 200 data)
+1. Randomly cut to a length of 200 in train data. (original code had used last 200 data)
-2. save best score model in epoch model
+2. Save best score epoch model.
-3. Increase train epoch(25)
+3. Increase train epoch.

+Each score is here.

 |model|CV|LB|
 | -- | -- | -- |